ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 <img src="http://docs.ilifu.ac.za/_media/stop_server_button.png" alt="stop server button" width=600 />

-Once you have logged into Jupyterlab and selected a node size you will be placed on the main launch page of your Jupyter session.
+Once you have logged into JupyterLab and selected a node size you will be placed on the main launch page of your Jupyter session.
 On the left sidebar you will find a directory navigation panel.
 On the right of the screen you will find the launch panel which provides a list of kernels to choose from.
 The different kernels provide the software environment within which your Jupyter notebook is run.

 There are kernels for both Python and R languages.
 The different kernels include different software stacks, such as the `CASA-#` kernels that contain Python wrapped CASA tasks which can be executed within the notebook, or the `ASTRO-PY3` kernel which contains an assortment of astronomy related software and Python packages.
 Once you have selected a kernel a notebook will be created.
 You can change the kernel from within the notebook by going `Kernel > Change Kernel...` from the top menu bar, or by clicking the kernel name on the top right side of the notebook panel, next to the kernel indicator circle.